TheTechAngle/TheTechAngle.github.io/AWS/_posts/EC2.md

 * Volumes will be in the same availability zone as the EC2 instance

 #### Instance Store Volumes
+Cannot be added after launch.
 Unlike EBS volumes, instance store volumes are ephemeral.
-The data is lost when the instances they're attached to are shut down.
+The data is lost when the instances they're attached to are shut down (not rebooted).
 So why would you choose these over EBS?

 * They are SSDs that are physically attached to the server, connected via a fast NVMe interface
 * The price is included in th price of the instance itself
 * Great for models where instances are launched fill short term roles.

+#### Encrypted Root Device
+ * EBS volume with the OS is called the root devide.
+ * You couldn't encrypt before, had to create snapshot.
+Then create a copy of it and encrypt it.
+And then create AMI from it and spin up a new EC2 with it.
+ * Now you can encrypt right from the start

 #### Accessing Your EC2 Instance